“I wanted to extend my personal thanks and make sure everyone at POAM understands just how much it means that you support this Honor Guard training.

 Honor Guard School Background

 In 1998 the Goshen, Indiana Police Department suffered the loss of Officer Goodwin.
 They attempted to handle the funeral and quickly realized that even though they provided their best in heart and tribute, this fell short of what he should have received for his sacrifice.
 Shortly after, members of their honor guard team received formal training which included training with the US 3rd Infantry Regiment “The Old Guard” at Ft.
 Myer, VA (Arlington National Cemetery).
-Soon after, they began training other agencies on how to handle funeral services for line of duty funerals.
+Soon after, they began training other agencies on how to handle funeral services for the line of duty funerals.
 This became the Goshen Police Honor Guard Training Camp.

 Dan Foley (retired Wyandotte Police Department today) had been with Wyandotte PD since 1986 and been on the honor guard since shortly after being sworn in.
 Dan attended this training in late 2003 and shortly after became one of the school instructors.
 Shortly after that, due to the overwhelming success of this training, requests began to come in for instructors to travel to other agencies to instruct this school.
 At that time, a sister agency was born, called DFL Honor Guard Training.